petru-braha/VDS-library/readMe.md

 - OPENGL
 - GLFW library

-- my documentation regarding the design of this project is all based on: "Introduction to Algorithms" 4th by Leiserson, Stein, Rivest, Cormen

-### TO DO:
-- array has to have as well a function for comparing...
-- review over the header, error types
-- build minheap, avl, rbt, trivial_tree
-- add predecessor, successor, minimum, maximum methods to all the data structures
-- correct my log text

-- design header files
-- design logically all the structures needed
-- use GLFW to display simple outputs of the operations

 ### Notes:
-- all my work should be modeled as "array.h"
+- read the md files in the following order:
+	1. README
+	2. wiki
+	3. log
+- the focus of my study does not imply the development of containers and adaptors
+- my documentation is from: "Introduction to Algorithms" 4th by Leiserson, Stein, Rivest and Cormen
-- SOLID principles are respected
+- S.O.L.I.D. principles are respected
-- current set-up: ISO C++17 Standard, VS 2022 version 17.10.4, GLFW 3.4
+- current set-up: ISO C++17 Standard, VS 2022 version 17.10.4, GLFW 3.4 (see more on the wiki page)